 The nearest International airports to Zakopane are Krakow and Katowice.

-There is one direct train a week from Warsaw to Zakopane and 2-3 per day from Krakow.
+There is one direct train weekly from Warsaw to Zakopane and 2-3 per day from Krakow.

 Where to stay in Zakopane